- What are the 5 Eyes, 9 Eyes, and 14 Eyes alliances?

 The Five Eyes, Nine Eyes, and Fourteen Eyes alliances allow their members to share intelligence, which can help improve national security and counter terrorism.
 However, there are people criticizing these alliances for potential violations of privacy and civil liberties, as well as for their lack of transparency and accountability.
 Member countries receive data by monitoring users’ online activity, from ISPs and other online trackers, as well as by phone tapping.
-In 2013, NSA leaks exposed the Five Eyes Alliance for jointly operating numerous secret surveillance schemes and unlawfully spying on their citizens’ most private moments.
+In 2013, NSA leaks exposed the FVEY for operating secret surveillance schemes and unlawfully spying on their citizens.

 The Five Eyes Alliance formed after WW2, when after the Cold War, the UK and US agreed to collaborate on intercepting the secret activities of the Soviet Union and share mass surveillance data.

 On a mission to penetrate mainland Europe, four more countries joined to create the Nine Eyes.

 These four additional countries (Denmark, the Netherlands, France, and Norway) can use the same resources as the Five Eyes but cannot access all of the data collected by them.
 Nine Eyes nations may also share their data with the NSA or GCHQ secret agencies.

 Then, five more countries joined the Nine Eyes to create the Fourteen Eyes.
 The Fourteen Eyes alliance is not as potent in its activities as the Five Eyes.
 They can be seen as affiliates of the other alliances, but that is not to say they are any less involved with mass surveillance and intelligence sharing.